dsapir4422/2-stage-OTA-buffer-w-Beta-multiplier/README.md

 * $V_{AA} = 2.5[V]$
 * $C_{L} = 20[pF]$

+The specifications will hold cross process corners - TT,SS,FF,FS,SF and Temperatures ranging (-40,125)

 # Hand calculations & Design assumptions
 2-stage Opamp will have 2 pole's which can cause a non-stable amplifier (PM < 45 [deg]), therefore we will use pole-splitting compensation by adding a Capacitor Cc between 1st and 2nd stage.
 The compensation capacitor value can be: $C_c \approx 0.25*C_L$, which will decrease the dominant pole (P1) and increase the non-dominant pole (P2) but will introduce a **RHP ZERO!!!** (Z) which acts as a pole and can reduce PM.